RauliL/pakertaja/README.md

 `optgroup`, `option`, `textarea`, `output`, `details`, `command`, `bb`, `menu`, `legend` and `div`.

+Text nodes can also be created with an shortcut function called `text`.

 ### p.append( root[, ...children ] )

 Inserts given child elements to the end of given root element.
 Child elements